 Or I’m more man than a horse”

 Pretty much sums up the absurdities of his “horsin’ around” and tries to establish some sort of meaning within himself.
-Netflix might technically categorize the show as a comedy, but at the heart of this show is also a universe filled with characters who are delightfully indifferent to personal sufferings and lead a painfully numb life spattered with petty distractions.
-They parody existence, casually throw animal puns, give two hoots about misery, friendships and personal loss, and, oh, of course, subvert the accepted notion of comedy itself.
+Netflix might technically categorize the show as a comedy, but at the heart of this show is also a universe filled with characters, indifferent to personal sufferings and leading a life spattered with petty distractions.
+Parodying existence, casually throwing animal puns, giving two hoots about misery, friendships and personal loss, and oh, of course, subverting the very idea of comedy itself.

 Why The Show Has Its Own Tenor

-Illustrator Lisa Hanawalt has done a commendable job in crowding the show BoJack Horseman with delightful creatures like Princess Carolyn, Mr Peanutbutter and Pinky Penguin to savor the taste of animal puns.
-My personal favoruite is the bear holding a placard that woefully asserts, “BoJack’s views are unbearable.”
+Lisa Hanawalt, Illustrator, has done a commendable job in filling BoJack Horseman with delightful creatures like Princess Carolyn, Mr Peanutbutter and Pinky Penguin to savour the taste of animal puns, like a bear holding a placard saying ‘BoJack’s views are unbearable’.

-It has to be one of the saddest shows wrapped in the foil of comedy I have ever watched.
-A show that is self-referential and pivoted around a culture tremendously hollow and toxic at its core.
-Bojack would never for once make you snug and happy without thrusting you back from the screen every now and then.
+It has to be one of the saddest shows wrapped in the foil of comedy I have ever seen.
+A show, self-referential and pivoted around a culture tremendously hollow and toxic at its core!
+This show would never for once make you snug and happy without thrusting you back from the screen every now and then.

-BoJack is perhaps the rightful heir to Ozymandias, the “king of kings” writhing in his arrogant pride and abundance of yesteryear’s glory.
-So, if you are planning to watch BoJack Horseman and unwind for a while, be prepared for a jarring stream of epiphanies gushing out of this existential dark comedy; even a dog excels where our favorite philosophers stumble “ The key to being happy isn’t a search for meaning.”
+BoJack is perhaps the rightful heir of Ozymandias, the “king of kings” writhing in his arrogant pride and abundance of yesteryear.
+So if you are planning to watch BoJack Horseman unwind for a while, embrace yourself to this existential dark comedy; here even a dog excels where our favourite philosophers stumble “ The key to being happy isn’t a search for meaning.”

-BoJack has made it for himself, irrespective of all his self-deprecating jokes and substance abuse into which he has lately fallen.
-BoJack has built his residence on a abandoned and lofty cliff surrounded by palm trees where he has the privilege to throw random parties and vomit candyfloss.
+BoJack made it for himself, irrespective of all his self-deprecating jokes and substance abuse into which he has lately fallen.
+He has built his residence on a cliff surrounded by palm trees, where he has the privilege to throw random parties and vomit candyfloss.

 The same has also made him aloof and self-destructive, unhappy and forever jumping from one …to another.
-Paparazzi (birds sitting on windowpanes with cameras) won’t leave him alone and his nagging maneuvers make him the prisoner of his own device.
+Paparazzi (birds sitting on windowpanes with cameras) won’t leave him alone and his manoeuvres make him the prisoner of his own device.

-BoJack amassed popularity doing “Horsing’ Around” somewhere in the 90s, and you cannot help but draw a parallel between BoJack and Joey Tribbiani of F.R.I.E.N.D.S as they both prefer to bask a lil’ more in their past glories.
+BoJack amassed popularity and fame doing “Horsing’ Around” somewhere in the 90s, and you cannot help but draw a parallel between BoJack and Joey Tribbiani (F.R.I.E.N.D.S) as they both prefer to bask a lil’ more in their past glories.

 Now, Bojack Horseman can both be the biggest empathiser and critic of the 1990s-2000’s lifestyle disorder, punching viewers rough in the gut with its show-biz jokes and witty remarks.
-As the characters try to fill in their own lacuna, you know that their hustles would never amount to anything in particular.
-They are stuck in time and time is a flat circle.
+As the characters try to fill in their own lacuna, you know that the sum of these activities would never amount to anything particular.

 To Creators Bob Waksberg And Hanawalt

 BoJack’s grandfather hurriedly reminds himself that “Modern American man cannot manage a woman’s emotions.”
-So, apart from subtly bringing life into the society we live in with gentle strokes of a paintbrush, the show is also an intelligent reminder of its bitter let downs.
+So, apart from subtly bringing life into the society we live in with gentle strokes of a paintbrush, the show is a bitter reminder of its let downs.

-BoJack might be hopping from one distraction to the other and carrying on living, but it also means that every such exploit is carving a deep cavity within him.
-The show reverberates with a Sisyphean meaninglessness of life and populates itself with characters blessed with different degrees of awareness of the universe which is a cruel hamster wheel spinning and trapping one and all irrespective of their varying social leverages and celebrity status.
+If BoJack is using one distraction and the other to carry on living, it also means every such exploit is carving a deep cavity within him.
+The show reverberates with a Sisyphean meaninglessness of life and populates itself with characters who are blessed with different degrees of awareness of the same irrespective of their varying social leverages and celebrity status.

 Not Your Daily Soap!

-Season 5 is a fine embellishment of some of the show’s favourite characters like asexual Todd, chronically depressed Diana Nguyen, and frivolous and stupid Mr Peanut Butter, but the season does not spare its hero so easily.
+Season 5 is a fine embellishment of some of the show’s favourite characters like asexual Todd, chronically depressed Diana Nguyen, and frivolous and stupid Mr Peanut Butter.
+The season does not spare its hero so easily.
 Each time BoJack suffers from the repercussion of his actions, as he camouflages under different identities, you know these people are inappropriate to fit in anywhere else.
-Also, BoJack’s eulogy in Season 5 once again is a stark reminder that this is BoJack– the humanoid horse, who took television by storm in the 90s.
+Also, BoJack’s eulogy in season 5 once again is a stark reminder that this is BoJack, the humanoid horse, who took television by storm in the 90s.

 “By the time you realize you’re sinking, it is too late,” Charlotte Carson, sometime during the 1980s.